olga1590/NLP_projects/README.md

 ### Data
 #### Amazon Alexa dataset
-1. Amazon Alexa review dataset is very unbalanced (2893 positives review vs 257 negative reviews).
+1. Amazon Alexa review dataset is very unbalanced (2893 positives review vs 257 negative reviews or 91.8% vs 8.2%).
 2. Variation of different products of Alexa is not even and have more than 10 varieties (high cardinality).
 3. The review length is also different for both positive and negative reviews.